yaniv10501/around-react/README.md

 **Main**

-In the Main Component photo grid list there is a map method to return an array of Card Components, each card is an image fetched from the API along with the user information
+In the Main Component photo grid list there is a map method to return an array of Card Components, each card is an image fetched from the API along with the user information in the App Component -

 ```jsx
 import { api } from '../utils/api.js';